 Why use both Danielson’s FFT clusters and Vosaic?

 Vosaic is a video tool built explicitly for providing feedback and reflection, allowing education professionals to rewatch and directly annotate classroom videos.
-Users can attach rubrics and create rubrics called “Forms” to guide video annotation.
+Users can create "Forms" that are based on Danielson's rubrics or clusters.

 In the context of Danielson’s/FFT, each cluster has an associated rubric to measure the success of classroom implementation.
 Users can create cluster rubrics in Vosaic and attach them to specific videos.
 By combining Vosaic’s video platform with one of the leading teaching frameworks, teachers and administrators can ensure that the feedback provided is highly personalized and objective.
 It’s this personalization and objectivity of feedback that helps educators reach new levels of proficiency in teaching.